toaderflorin/florintoader/_posts/2017-12-21-higher-mathematics.markdown

 *A representation of a group is another group, where the elements are transformation matrices like the ones we presented earlier and the group operation is matrix multiplication.*

 What those matrices look like depends on what group we are trying to create a representation of, but keep in mind the whole idea behind them is to reduce more complicated problems to linear algebra problems, which are usually a tad easier to tackle.
-The simplest group that lends itself easy to representation theory is the circle group--the circle is one of simplest manifolds there are and the elements of the circle group's representation look like this:
+To exemplify: one of the simplest group that lends itself easy to representation theory is the circle group--the circle is one of simplest manifolds there are and the elements of the circle group's representation look like this:

 ![rot2](/images/representation.svg){:class="img-responsive"}